lhartley870/oz-hacks/README.md

 3. Potentially, inspiration for good places to visit in Australia as a secondary reason for visiting the site following on from the primary reason at 1 and/or 2.

 ### User Stories
-* As a first time user of the site, I want to see what the site is all about and the experience of the author so that I can decide whether it is worth exploring the site further.
+* As a first-time user of the site, I want to see what the site is all about and the experience of the author so that I can decide whether it is worth exploring the site further.
-* As a first time user of the site, I want to be able to easily navigate the site so that I can find exactly what I want quickly.
+* As a first-time user of the site, I want to be able to easily navigate the site so that I can find exactly what I want quickly.
-* As a first time user of the site planning to backpack around Australia, I want to be able to find travel hacks that are applicable before I fly so that I can best plan my trip.
+* As a first-time user of the site planning to backpack around Australia, I want to be able to find travel hacks that are applicable before I fly so that I can best plan my trip.
-* As a first time user of the site already backpacking in Australia, I want to be able to find travel hacks that are applicable to me now so that I can improve my current backpacking experience.
+* As a first-time user of the site already backpacking in Australia, I want to be able to find travel hacks that are applicable to me now so that I can improve my current backpacking experience.
 * As a returning user to the site having found the hacks useful, I want some inspiration for places to visit to inform my upcoming trip.
 * As a returning user to the site having found the hacks useful, I want to contact the site author for advice on a specific issue to assist me ahead of my trip.
 * As a returning user to the site having found the hacks useful, I want to explore some of the hacks further to help me plan my trip more fully.
 * As a returning user to the site having found the hacks useful, I want some useful links to book my flights and organise my visa.
-* As a user of the site I want a comforting familiar layout as I explore the site with an attractive colour scheme and Australian imagery so that I can be inspired and excited about my upcoming/existing backpacking experience.
+* As a user of the site, I want a comforting familiar layout as I explore the site with an attractive colour scheme and Australian imagery so that I can be inspired and excited about my upcoming/existing backpacking experience.

 ## Wireframes

-I used [Balsamiq](https://www.balsamiq.com) to create Wireframe mockups for laptop/large monitor, tablet and mobile devices which can be found here:
+I used [Balsamiq](https://www.balsamiq.com) to create Wireframe mock-ups for laptop/large monitor, tablet and mobile devices which can be found here:
 * [Home Page](/readme-documents/wireframes/home-page-wireframes.png)
 * [Before You Go](/readme-documents/wireframes/before-you-go-wireframes.png)
 * [When In Oz](/readme-documents/wireframes/when-in-oz-wireframes.png)